The 10 Highest Paying College Majors

 Computers Are Essential To Just About Any College Major

-With the cost of college soaring and student debt exploding, it is important to consider the highest paying college majors, so you can weigh the financial cost-benefit of choosing a college major and eventually a career.
+With the cost of a college education soaring and student debt exploding, it is important to consider the highest paying college majors, so you can weigh the financial cost-benefit of choosing a college major and eventually a career.
 Of course, the expected compensation that can be earned is not the only consideration when choosing a college major and career path.
 It is also important to choose a college major and career that you actually want to do.
 However, if you do not want to be one of those adults who decides later in life that they made a mistake and should have chosen a college major that affords one an opportunity to earn a comfortable living, then it is well worth the effort to examine which are the highest paying college majors to see if there is one that you feel is worth pursuing.
 It is not easy to go back to school to get another degree and start a new career, once you are well beyond college age and have many responsibilities and time pressures.

 What Careers Are Hot Right Now

 Before delving into the highest paying college majors, it is worth mentioning which careers are hot right now.
 The three big ones are healthcare, engineering and computer science.
 These career categories can be further broken down into hot sectors, such as biotechnology and computer technology in healthcare, civil and environmental engineering, and anything related to cyber security in computer science.